Ayms/bitcoin-transactions/README.md

 <b>If you have just as little as a slight shadow of a doubt while creating a transaction and looking at the outcome, please don't send it, email us or post an issue (WITHOUT YOUR PRIVATE KEYS)</b>

 <b>Before this, please do some work and check precisely what you did, common mistakes are related to wrong private keys and/or wrong redeem script or prevamount for multisig, or fees too low, or amount to be spent on a destination address too low (referenced as "dust" if below 546 Satoshis)</b>

-### The easy way

-Once you know this module (if not please read what follows), most likely you will do:

-#### Standard wallets

-	node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey= addr= fees=0.00000300

-	node tx.js BTG send <complete transaction> btg.suprnova.cc

-	or

-	paste the <body> in https://btgexplorer.com/tx/send

-#### Multisig wallets

-	node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=priv1-priv2-redeem-<2of2 or 2of3 or 2of4> addr= fee=0.00000500

-	node tx.js BTG send <complete transaction> btg.suprnova.cc

-	or

-	paste the <body> in https://btgexplorer.com/tx/send

-The module will calculate the amount to be spent according to the fees and advise if the numbers are not coherent:

-	amount+dev fees+network fees=prevamount

-You can adjust the fees if you like according to the size of the transaction instead of using 0.00000300 or 0.00000500

 ### "Advanced use" - Multiple inputs